luvnft/podsearch/README.md

 ### Other
 - HTTPS everywhere done with let's encrypt.
 Free https certificates

-### Lighthouse score
-Has to be a live version auto

 ### AI services
 - All AI services run 24/7 on this machine:
 ![image](https://github.com/lukamo1996/poddley/assets/52632596/db542c41-922b-4057-ac3f-a7b23ede4a6a)
 - I used to run and do tests on runpod.io due to their cheap prices, but realized quickly that long term use would quickly become expensive.
 Paperspace was even more expensive.
 Deepgram was ridiculous expensive.
 - The AI models were initially running on my local computer running an RTX 1650, but it was crashing frequently and had insufficient GPU memory (would terminate sporadically).
 I also tried running an RTX3060 using ADT-Link connected to my Legion 5 AMD Lenovo gaming laption through the M.2 NVME as an eGPU.
 That was deeply unsuccessful due to frequent crashes.
 All solutions were unsatisfactory so splurged for a workstation in the end.

 ## Stuff to do: